barchart/marketdata-api-js/docs/content/product_overview.md

 #### Other

 This SDK can only be used within a JavaScript environment.
 Other environments are supported (e.g. Java, .NET, Go, etc).
-Read the [Barchart Streaming Services](https://www.barchart.com/solutions/services/stream) page of our website for more details.
+Read the [Streaming Services](https://www.barchart.com/solutions/services/stream) page of our website for more details.